Nana-Owusu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13 takes a list of words as input and prints only words that appear exactly once Task 14 displays lines containing the pattern
-Task 15 Display the number of lines that contain the pattern “bin” in the file Task 16 Display lines containing the pattern “root” and 3 lines after them in the file
+Task 15 Display the number of lines that contain the pattern “bin” in the file Task 16 Display lines containing the pattern “root” and 3 lines after them in the file Task 17 Display all the lines in the file